webix-hub/docs/data/desktop/alignment.md

 Flexible Alignment of Widgets Content
 ===============================

 Webix provides a solution for aligning and centering widgets' content.
-You need just to wrap any view into the *body* container and define its alignment via the
+You need just to wrap any view and define its alignment via the
 **align** property:

 ~~~js